wolfdale229/wolfdale229/README.md

-Hi,I'm Chika and I am an aspiring software developer, focusing on using Clojure and Clojurescript.
+Hi,I'm Chika and I am an aspiring software developer, focusing on using Clojure(script) and Pyhton(when angry).